John R. Bleecker

 John R. Bleecker filed a will in March 1792.
 It left the Pearl Street home, two other houses, and lands beyond Albany to his three living sons.
 He died in October 1800 at the age of eighty-seven.
 His widow lived on as head of the Pearl Street home and died sometime after 1802.

 The life of John R Bleecker is CAP biography number 201.
 This profiles is derived chiefly from family and community-based resources.
 In addition, John R. Bleecker papers are held at many regional repositories including the New York State Library.

-The first incarnation of this sketch was created by then intern Nan Mulleneaux about 2002.
-Since then, it has been silently updated several times In 2018, it was completely recast for a number of functional reasons and continues to be updated.
-During the early years of this website, a few sketches were produced by other project staff.
-Since then, all additions and editions to/of this website have been the responsibility of Stefan Bielinski.
+The first incarnation of this sketch was created by then intern Nan Mulleneaux in 2002.
+Since then, it has been silently updated several times.
+In 2018, it was completely recast for a number of functional reasons and continues to be updated.
+During the early years of this website, a few sketches were produced by other project staff members.
+Since then, all additions and editions to/of this website have been the sole responsibility of Stefan Bielinski.